Did you know that one in eight drivers in the United States does not carry auto insurance?

 - Jail time

-1. When You Are Responsible For The Accident
+1. If You Are Responsible For The Car Accident

-In addition to medical expenses, the injured party may seek additional types of damages, such as pain and suffering, loss of consortium, mental anguish and loss of enjoyment of life.
+Also, the other driver may file a claim against you, seeking compensation for medical expenses, pain and suffering, loss of consortium, mental anguish and loss of enjoyment of life.

-2. When Another Party Is Responsible For The Accident
+2. If Another Party Is Responsible For The Accident

 Although you can file a claim against the at-fault driver to obtain compensation for your expenses in both at-fault and no-fault states, reaching a settlement is likely to take a long period of time.
 Contact our experienced legal team at Spar & Bernstein to determine your options.

-If you have suffered injuries as a passenger in a car accident, your medical expenses and lost wages will be covered by your family member’s policy.
+If you suffered injuries in an accident as a passenger in a family member’s motor vehicle, your medical expenses and lost wages will be covered by your family member’s policy.

 In addition, you may be able to seek further compensation, by filing a claim against the parties that contributed to the accident.

-With or without auto insurance, here’s what you should do after being involved in a car accident:
+With or without auto insurance, here are several important steps to follow if you are involved in a car accident:

 - Seek medical assistance if you or another person are seriously injured